benjystanton/benjystanton.github.io/src/posts/2023-04-23-inclusive-design-for-interaction-designers.md

 ## Progressive enhancement and performance

 As the GOV.UK service manual says, progressive enhancement can "help users with device or connectivity limitations to use your service".

+Create assets that are lightweight, cross-compatible and reusable on other channels.

+Avoid designing journeys that require large downloads.

 [Building a resilient frontend using progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement)